powshayneAI/ai-case-study/README.md

 > "We started the company because we want too get this technology in the hands of everybody on Earth, a billion peoople can invent a billion use cases," Noam Shazeer, CEO at Character.AI, told Reuters.

 In a list of provided statistics, there was a huge gap between time per visit for character.AI when coompared to other AI websites.
-In February of 2023, character.AI averaged 25.4 minutes per visit, compared to perplexity.ai's 6.6 minutes per visit.
+In February of 2023, character.AI averaged 25.4 minutes per visit, compared to ChatGPT's 8.4 minutes per visit.

 In fact, Character.ai has had a higher average number of minutes per visit than some of the top websites worldwide. holdiing a difference of 5.1 minutes per visit average when coompared to Youtube(20.3) in February of 2023.